 Workshop 4.

-Tiny Tales Check-in: Polish and Publish
+Tiny Tales Check-in: Practice, Polish, and Publish

 Prerequisite: This workshop is limited to a small group of students who have taken Lynn's Tiny Tales Beginning and Intermediate workshops and have a strong grasp of the micro-memoir and/or flash fiction format.